Skip to main content

 Mix 10 mg GHK-Cu into 10 g of a neutral cream base like emu oil or hyaluronic acid gel for a 0.1% concentration.
 Apply 0.5 g (pea-sized) to face or scars twice daily.
 For deeper penetration, use 1%: dissolve 100 mg in 10 ml propylene glycol first, then blend into cream.

-Research on skin repair uses 0.5 to 2 ml of 1 mg/ml solution dabbed on with a dropper.
+Topical research uses 0.5 to 2 ml of 1 mg/ml solution dabbed on with a dropper.
 Let it absorb 5 minutes before moisturizing.
 Protocols run 4 to 8 weeks, re-mixing fresh every 2 weeks.

 For hair follicle studies, spray 1 ml of 0.5 mg/ml GHK-Cu solution on scalp nightly.
 Combine with microneedling at 0.5 mm depth weekly to improve absorption.